 receives donations and bequests – money in

-carefully invests the funds to generate income – money managed
+carefully invests funds to generate income – money managed

-distributes the income from the investments as grants to Buderim based community organisations – money out
+distributes income as grants to Buderim-based community organisations – money out

-The total is invested and, thanks to three very committed sponsors who cover the Foundation’s administration costs, this money is never spent.
+The total is invested and, thanks to three very committed sponsors and our fundraising events which help cover the Foundation’s administration costs, this money is never spent.

 - Protect and preserve our natural environment